plasmatic1/competitive-programming-tools/README.md

 //endtemplate for2
 ```

-This creates two templates named `for and `for2` (assuming that this file is directly inside the template directory).
-Also note that only the template `for` has a description ("for loop template") and that template names cannot have spaces.
+This creates two templates named `for` and `for2` (assuming that this file is directly inside the template directory).
+Also note that only the template `for` has a description (`for loop template`) and that template names cannot have spaces.

-There is also an optional `config.json` file in your template directory which contains a few options:
+You can also create a `config.json` file in your template directory which contains a few options:

 * **Ignore Paths (ignorePaths):** A list of paths (relative to the template directory) that should be ignored.
 This defaults to `['.git', '.vscode']`.
 * **Replace Backslashes (replaceBackslashes):** Controls whether backslashes will be replaced with slashes in template names.
 This defaults to `true`.